OGRE 14.5

 Static Geometry

-Pre-transforms and batches up meshes for efficient use as static geometry in a scene.
+Pre-transforms and batches up meshes on the CPU for efficient use as static geometry in a scene.

 Static Geometry

-Therefore it is important when you are rendering a lot of geometry to batch things up into as few rendering calls as possible.
-This class allows you to build a batched object from a series of entities in order to benefit from this behaviour.
+This class allows you to build a batched object from a series of entities.
 Batching has implications of it's own though:

-• A geometry region cannot be subdivided; that means that the whole group will be displayed, or none of it will.
+• Batched geometry cannot be subdivided; that means that the whole group will be displayed, or none of it will.
 This obivously has culling issues.

 • A single world transform must apply to the entire batch.
 Therefore once you have batched things, you can't move them around relative to each other.
 That's why this class is most useful when dealing with static geometry (hence the name).
 In addition, geometry is effectively duplicated, so if you add 3 entities based on the same mesh in different positions, they will use 3 times the geometry space than the movable version (which re-uses the same geometry).
 So you trade memory and flexibility of movement for pure speed when using this class.